artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

-# Lab 3 - Performance counters and benchmark execution on the VeeR EH1 core
+# Lab 3 - Performance counters on the VeeR EH1 core
 In this lab we continue the analysis of the VeeR EH1 core, using the performance counters and executing the CoreMark benchmark.
 The exercises proposed can be performed both in RVfpga-ViDBo and on the FPGA board.

 Follow the next steps: